Parable of the broken window

-The parable of the broken window was introduced by French economist Frédéric Bastiat in his 1850 essay "That Which We See and That Which We Do Not See" ("Ce qu'on voit et ce qu'on ne voit pas") to illustrate why destruction, and the money spent to recover from destruction, is not actually a net benefit to society.
+The parable of the broken window was introduced by French economist Frédéric Bastiat in his 1850 essay "That Which Is Seen, and That Which Is Not Seen" ("Ce qu'on voit et ce qu'on ne voit pas") to illustrate why destruction, and the money spent to recover from destruction, is not actually a net benefit to society.

 The parable seeks to show how opportunity costs, as well as the law of unintended consequences, affect economic activity in ways that are unseen or ignored.
 The belief that destruction is good for the economy is consequently known as the broken window fallacy or glazier's fallacy.

 Parable

 Bastiat's original parable of the broken window from "Ce qu'on voit et ce qu'on ne voit pas" (1850):

 Interpretations and evidence

 Bastiat's argument

-Suppose it was discovered that the little boy was actually hired by the glazier, and paid a franc for every window he broke.
+Suppose it were discovered that the little boy was actually hired by the glazier, and paid a franc for every window he broke.
 Suddenly the same act would be regarded as theft: the glazier was breaking windows to force people to hire his services.
 Yet the facts observed by the onlookers remain true: the glazier benefits from the business at the expense of the baker, the tailor, and so on.

 Bastiat argues that society endorses activities that are morally equivalent to the glazier hiring a boy to break windows for him:

 Bastiat is not addressing production – he is addressing the stock of wealth.
 In other words, Bastiat does not merely look at the immediate but at the longer effects of breaking the window.
 Bastiat takes into account the consequences of breaking the window for society as a whole, rather than for just one group.

-Austrian theorists cite this fallacy, saying it is a common element of popular thinking.
-The 20th century American economist Henry Hazlitt devoted a chapter to the fallacy in his book Economics in One Lesson.
+Austrian theorists have cited this fallacy, saying it is a common element of popular thinking.
+The 20th century American economist Henry Hazlitt († 1993) devoted a chapter to the fallacy in his book Economics in One Lesson.

+On 6 May 2025, the Independent Institute started a series on "teaching economics through today's ongoing trade war".
+They quote Bastian's parable and summarize: "The moral of the story is simple: destruction doesn't create wealth.
+Destruction only destroys wealth."